PyPSA/powerplantmatching/README.md

 ## What it can do

 - clean and standardize power plant data sets
-- merge power plant units to one power plant
+- aggregate power plants units which belong to the same plant
 - compare and combine different data sets
 - create lookups and give statistical insight to power plant goodness
 - provide cleaned data from different sources
+- choose between gros/net capacity
-- provide an already merged data set of five different data-sources
+- provide an already merged data set of six different data-sources

 ## Installation